 How To Make Hardtack

 Today I want to show you how to make hardtack (aka hard tack).
-You may wonder what it is, I get it.
-It’s basically a biscuit of sorts or unleavened bread baked until there is zero moisture in it.
+You may wonder what it is.
+I get it.
+It’s essentially a type of biscuit or unleavened bread that is baked until it has no moisture left.
 The dictionary describes hardtack as a dry bread or biscuit used as rations for sailors.

-It has also been called by other names like sea biscuit, ship biscuit, pilot bread, sea bread, and pilot biscuit.
+Other names, including sea biscuit, ship biscuit, pilot bread, sea bread, and pilot biscuit, have also been known.
 Due to its dry nature, it could be stored for long periods without any need for refrigeration.

-Besides sailors, others like soldiers, pioneers, early settlers, miners, and adventurers have been using this special food for a long time.
+Besides sailors, others, such as soldiers, pioneers, early settlers, miners, and adventurers, have long used this special food.
 They did so, not just to get nourishment, but to survive, in many cases.
 It has been a popular food option for centuries.
 This is a good food to have on hand because it lasts for a very long time when stored properly.

 How To Make Hardtack